This resource has been fully reviewed and updated by a member of The Open Sanctuary Project team as of October 5, 2022.

 Whatever the accessibility status of your event or activities are, it can be helpful to list the accommodations and potential accessibility barriers that visitors may face somewhere in your event’s marketing materials or on your website to help everyone make an informed decision on whether they would feel comfortable attending.

-Check out our sanctuary accessibility resource here for additional service animal considerations and other ways to create more accessibility at your sanctuary!
+Check out our sanctuary accessibility resources on ADA compliance, accommodations for Deaf and hard of hearing community members, and accommodations for blind and visually disabled community members for additional considerations and other ways to create a more inclusive and welcoming environment at your sanctuary!

 Companion Animal Considerations